jlukecarlson/Telugu-Language-Research-Project/README.md

 `twitter-streamer/` contains a script to obtain a csv file of tweets written in Telugu

+`twitter-data/` contains the .csv file of tweets authored from a region that speaks predominantly Telugu.
+It also contains a .txt file of the metadata associated with those tweets

 `CoreRequirements.md` contains a brief summarization of the morphology and syntactical structure of Telugu

 `InitialResearch.md` contains initial research conducted by Luke 'The MT TANK' Carlsson and his Swedish harem